-7 important ideas for teaching self-regulation skills in the classroom: Help your students to develop self-control and self-esteem!
+7 important ideas for teaching emotional self-regulation skills: Help your students develop self-control and self-esteem in the classroom when they feel frustration and other strong emotions!

-We often need resources and ideas for those students in our classrooms who haven’t yet learned certain social and emotional skills.
-For instance, students especially need help with self-regulating their emotions and managing their behavior.
-As teachers, we can step in and give them the tools and resources necessary for social and emotional success and development.
+We often need resources and ideas for classroom students who have yet to learn specific social and emotional skills.
+For instance, students need help self-regulating their emotions and managing their behavior.
+As teachers, we can give them the tools and resources necessary for emotional regulation success and development.
+Continue reading to learn more about those tools to help support a child’s well-being.

 Self-Regulation Skills Guaranteed to Help Your Students

-Teaching a classroom of children involves many moments of joyful exchange with different personalities.
-Taking part in shaping young beings is a privilege and an adventure in itself.
-The challenge lies with the wide range of social-emotional skills that each child possesses.
+Teaching young children involves many moments of joyful exchange with different personalities.
+Participating in shaping young beings is a privilege and an adventure.
+The challenge lies with each child’s wide range of social-emotional skills.
 You may find some that haven’t been taught how to self-regulate or manage their emotions and behaviors.
+Modeling appropriate behaviors through social story books and other resources is a great start.

 Here are some things you can do with your whole class to teach and model social-emotional skills.
-Use these ideas for teaching kids to self-regulate in the classroom.
+Use these ideas to teach kids to self-regulate in the classroom.

 Give students a social and emotional education.
 Teach them the basics and model it for them.
-Make an effort to include curriculum and activities into your day that encourage and promote the practice of self-regulating and managing their own behaviors.
+Make an effort to include curriculum and activities in your day that encourage and promote the practice of self-regulating, self-reflecting, and managing their behaviors.
 Explicit teaching moments are necessary because these skills don’t always come naturally.

-Coping Skills: Show children ways in which they can cope with their negative emotions.
-Strategies as simple as counting to ten, coloring, breathing, refocusing thoughts and behaviors, or finding a constructive independent activity.
-Think of ways that a child’s behaviors and emotions could be used constructively or positively!
+Coping Skills: Show children ways to cope with their negative emotions.
+Strategies are as simple as counting to ten, coloring, breathing, refocusing thoughts and behaviors, or finding a constructive independent activity.
+Think of ways a child’s behaviors and emotions could be used constructively or positively!
 Help them to see their strengths and gifts and to build on them.
-Our ultimate goal is to help children with out-of-control emotions to be able to communicate respectfully with others and to succeed in school and life.
+Our ultimate goal is to comfort children with out-of-control emotions so that they can communicate respectfully with others and succeed in school and life.

 7 Classroom Activities that Teach Self-Regulation Skills